 An interdisciplinary major or minor in Latin American Studies allows students to build a foundation in the aesthetic, cultural, economic, environmental, geographical, historical, linguistic, political and social aspects of Latin America by taking coursework across disciplines in the humanities, social sciences, and environmental sciences.
 In addition to helping students develop breadth in Latin American Studies through coursework across multiple disciplines, the program emphasizes depth of understanding through study abroad and a concentration on a focused problem, topic, area, discipline or method.
 Students develop significant language skills, cross-cultural understanding, an interdisciplinary approach, and the ability to incorporate Latin American perspectives in their analysis of fields including art, development, environmental conservation, history, language, literature, and politics.

-The major in Latin American studies consists of eleven courses (44 credits).
+The major in Latin American studies consists of twelve courses (48 credits).

 2. Methods Course(1 course, 4 credits)

-Majors must take one methods course from the approved list, or others as approved by the LAST advisor.
-Methods courses without Latin American content may be used to fulfill the methods requirement, but do not count towards the credits needed to complete the major.
-Students are advised to use courses from their content areas for additional appropriate methods in order to build depth in their major.
-Note: these courses might have prerequisites, so students should plan accordingly.
-The following are some suggested courses, but are not a complete list of those that may count for this requirement.
-Consult the faculty or director if you have questions.
+Majors must take one methods course from the approved list, or another course approved by the LAST advisor or director.
+Methods courses without Latin American content may be used to fulfill the methods requirement, but do not count toward the credits needed to complete the major.
+Students are advised to use courses from their content areas for additional appropriate methods to build depth in the major.
+Note: many of these courses have prerequisites, so students should plan accordingly.
+The following are some suggested courses, but not a complete list of those that may count for this requirement.
+Consult the LAST advisor or director if you have questions.

 3. Content areas (8 courses, 32 credits)

-LAST majors must take eight courses distributed among three content areas: Environmental Studies, Humanities, and the Social Sciences.
+LAST majors must take eight courses, distributed across three content areas: Environmental Studies, the Humanities, and the Social Sciences.
 To demonstrate breadth, at least one course must be taken from each content area.
-No more than four of these courses may be drawn from semesters or May Terms abroad.
-To demonstrate depth, LAST majors develop, in consultation with the LAST advisor, thematic, regional, or disciplinary emphases of at least four courses, structured around their interests and experiences.
-Study abroad courses apply to specific content areas at the discretion of the LAST advisor
+To demonstrate depth, LAST majors develop, in consultation with the LAST advisor, thematic, regional, or disciplinary emphases based on at least four courses, structured around their interests and experiences.
+Study abroad courses apply to specific content areas at the discretion of the LAST advisor or director.

 4. Electives (2 courses, 8 credits)

-In addition to the above requirements, two additional courses are required.
-These may include LAST 400 Capstone in Latin American Studies, directed studies, additional methods classes, and other electives falling into the content area.
+In addition to the above requirements, LAST majors must take another two courses.
+These include courses such as LAST 400 (Capstone in Latin American Studies), directed independent studies, additional methods classes, and other electives falling into a content area.

 The minor in Latin American Studies consists of six courses emphasizing breadth in Latin American Studies.